-The Permanent Mission of Canada to the United Nations is part of the Department of Foreign Affairs and International Trade Canada.
+The Permanent Mission of Canada to the United Nations is part of the Department of Foreign Affairs, Trade and Development Canada.
 We are the primary channel for communications between the Canadian government and the United Nations in New York City.

 Ambassador Guillermo E. Rishchynski, Canada’s Permanent Representative to the United Nations, heads our delegation.
-He is supported by the Deputy Permanent Representative, Ambassador Gilles Rivard, and a staff of foreign service officers, advisers and assistants.
+He is supported by the Deputy Permanent Representative, Ambassador Michael Grant, and a staff of foreign service officers, advisers and assistants.

 Through diplomacy, negotiation and daily monitoring of UN activities, we work to advance Canada’s interests, promote international development, security and human rights, and keep our government informed of developments in multilateral relations.